-This paper aims to reconstruct how and why complex tenses appeared in Hungarian grammar in the late Proto-Hungarian period, and how and why they disappeared 1000 years later.
+The rise and fall of Hungarian complex tenses KATALIN É. KISS 5.1 Goals This chapter aims to reconstruct how and why complex tenses appeared in Hungarian grammar in the late Proto-Hungarian period, and how and why they disappeared a thousand years later.
 It will show that the evolution of complex tenses started with a micro-change: the reanalysis of the feature content of a verbal suffix.
-This step initiated further processes of reanalysis, analogical extension, and abstraction, as a consequence of which the tense system inherited from Uralic, distinguishing only past and non-past, developed into a complex system marking both tense and viewpoint aspect.
-The paper will argue that both the appearance of complex tenses, and their disappearance, i.e., the replacement of morphological viewpoint aspect marking by situation aspect marking via verbal particles, was triggered by language contacts and will speculate about the conditions that make a grammatical construction susceptible to foreign influence.

-The paper is structured as follows: Section 2 introduces the complex tenses of Old Hungarian, marking both tense and viewpoint aspect.
-Section 3 argues against the traditional view that they are the artificial creations of scribes translating from Latin.
-Section 4 shows that they must have appeared in Proto-Hungarian under the influence of Old Turkic.
-Section 5 attempts to reconstruct which Old Turkic construction served as a model for Proto-Hungarian, what changes it triggered in Proto-Hungarian, and how the changes unfolded.
-Section 6 describes a change that took place in Hungarian a thousand years later, in the course of which the extension of telicity marking by resultative verbal particles, presumably induced by Slavic influence, developed into an alternative aspectual system, marking situation aspect.
-Section 7 shows how situation aspect marking made viewpoint aspect marking redundant, and led to the disappearance of complex tenses.
-Section 8 summarizes the theoretical implications of the changes observed.
+This step initiated further processes of reanalysis, analogical extension, and abstraction, as a consequence of which the tense system inherited from Uralic, distinguishing only past and nonpast, developed into a complex system marking both tense and viewpoint aspect.
+The chapter will argue that both the appearance of complex tenses, and their disappearance, that is, the replacement of morphological viewpoint aspect marking by situation aspect marking via verbal particles, were triggered by language contact, and will speculate about the conditions that make a grammatical construction susceptible to foreign influence.
+The chapter is structured as follows: Section 5.2 introduces the complex tenses of Old Hungarian, marking both tense and viewpoint aspect.
+Section 5.3 argues against the traditional view that they are the artificial creations of scribes translating from Latin.
+Section 5.4 shows that they must have appeared in Proto-Hungarian under the influence of Old Turkic.
+Section 5.5 attempts to reconstruct which Old Turkic construction served as a model for Proto-Hungarian, what changes it triggered in Proto-Hungarian, and how the changes unfolded.
+Section 5.6 describes a change that took place in Hungarian a thousand years later, in the course of which the extension of telicity marking by resultative verbal particles, presumably induced by Slavic influence, developed into an alternative aspectual system, marking situation aspect.
+Section 5.7 shows how situation aspect marking made viewpoint aspect marking redundant, and led to the disappearance of complex tenses.
+Section 5.8 summarizes the theoretical implications of the changes observed.
+Micro-change and Macro-change in Diachronic Syntax.
+First edition.
+Eric Mathieu and Robert Truswell (eds) This chapter © Katalin É. Kiss 2017.
+First published 2017 by Oxford University Press.